aspose-html/aspose-html-reference-tutorials/html/english/java/creating-managing-html-documents/_index.md

 ## Managing SVG Documents and Handling Events

 Finally, for those looking to push their skills even further, there’s a wealth of advanced topics to explore.
 Learn how to manage SVG documents or handle document load events to create responsive and dynamic web applications.
-These tutorials take you beyond HTML, diving into the intricacies of Scalable Vector Graphics (SVG) and event-driven programming.
+These tutorials take you beyond HTML, diving into the intricacies of Scalable Vector Graphics (SVG) and event‑driven programming.
 [Read more](./create-manage-svg-documents/)

 ## Creating and Managing HTML Documents in Aspose.HTML for Java Tutorials
 ### [Create HTML Documents Asynchronously in Aspose.HTML for Java](./create-html-documents-async/)